robinboncoeur/Projects/docs/family/index.md

 Both are faithful — they just make different choices about how much literal crudity to keep versus how much to naturalise.

-If you’d like, when you’ve got your niece + brother’s comments back, paste any disputed lines and I’ll do a “translator’s variants” pass: **(A) literal**, **(B) natural diary English**, **(C) toned-down but still honest**.
-That usually makes family review dead easy because everyone can point to the version that “sounds like him.”

 ---

-That makes sense — and I’m with you: if the text is a diary, the *whole point* is that it doesn’t self-edit.
+If the text is a diary, the *whole point* is that it doesn’t self-edit.
 The rough edges aren’t decorative; they’re evidence.

-If you want to keep it “as written” but also make it defensible to a reader who might flinch (or to your brother, if he’s worried about tone), there are a couple of tidy ways to frame it without sanitising the translation itself:
+If you want to keep it “as written” but also make it defensible to a reader who might flinch, there are a couple of tidy ways to frame it without sanitising the translation itself:

 ##### A good principle